brianmaxxed/tictactoe-movecheck/README.md

 There are also only 4 possible combination checks: horizontal, vertical, diagonal left, and diagonal right, and you merely loop once over the array.

 It is easy to compute the consecutive winning letters and you can immediately stop checking a particular combination once you no longer have the same player letter that you are looking for.

+# Object-oriented ES6 JavaScript

+There are only a few files.

+**Board.js** is the board class. here you can import the test_board.js, display the grid, or check the board for a win or tie.

+**MoveCheck.js** manges the move checking process and is instanciated by Board.js.
+The code is nice and clean and easy to follow.
+The main logic is in the validateNext function where the code will validate a horizontal, vertical, diagonal left or diagonal right direction.

+Essentially, a horizontal move checks 4 sequential characters in the string.
+This could have been a simple indexOf('XXXX'), for example.

+A vertical or diagonal move is essentially the same thing.
+Instead of moving through a step of gridX characters for a vertical match, the code will navigate gridX - 1 or gridX + 1 to simulate a diagonal check to the left and right :)

+The **vars.js** file merely establishes X, O and e as the constants for creating test boards.

 # How can we make the code better?
 Well, finishing the game would be nice. :) I'll implement a Computer AI and check for different player turns.